Going behind the scenes and getting to know what makes a cuisine special is what we aim to expose with Authentic Food Quest.

 My father and his brother lived in Cambodia in the early 1970s so I grew up hearing about Cambodia.
 Not really about the food, but more about the unique and strange atmosphere at this time.

-#2- What Do You Find the Most Fascinating About Cambodian?
+#2- What Do You Find the Most Fascinating About Cambodian Food?

 Probably its complexity within its simplicity.
 The simplicity of recipes and preparations, because most Cambodian cuisine is very rustic and not very different from one province to another.

 The complexity of the ingredients and combinations.
-Cambodia is still very rural and therefore we have access to an amazing collections of vegetables, herbs, fruits or fishes that most of our neighboring countries such as Thailand or Vietnam no longer use or value.
+Cambodia is still very rural and therefore we have access to an amazing collection of vegetables, herbs, fruits, or fish that most of our neighboring countries such as Thailand or Vietnam no longer use or value.

 #3- What Would You Say Is the Difference Between Khmer Cuisine and Cambodian Cuisine?